Do I Need a Merchant Account to use Paypal?

 Underwriters may ask for more paperwork, especially if your expected sales volumes are high.
 The process is usually straightforward but it’s a good idea to think ahead and have everything ready to avoid delays.

-Especially for high risk industries, it’s highly recommended to go with a service provider who specializes in your sector.
+Especially for high-risk industries, it’s highly recommended to go with a service provider who specializes in your sector.
 It means they have taken time to understand it and its unique complexities.
-Usually the services are then tailored for that industry’s card payments profile.
+Usually, the services are then tailored for that industry’s card payment profile.

 Our payment processing experts will match your business to an ideal credit card processing company.
 Then they guide you through the application process.